gardehal/python-weather-fetch/README.md

 - - $ python weather.py
 - Running without any further arguments defaults to getting weather in Oslo, Norway.
 - The following are the optional arguments implemented:
-- - "-placename" or "-pn" + [String]: uses Google Maps Geocoding API to search for the string, and fetches the forecast for that place.
+- - "-placename" or "-pn" + [String]: uses Google Maps Geocoding API to search for the [String], and fetches the forecast for that place.
 For multiple words, use quotes ("place name").
-- - "-coordinates" or "-c" + [Float] [Float]: fetches the forecast for the place at coordinates.
+- - "-coordinates" or "-c" + [Float] [Float]: fetches the forecast for the place at [Float] [Float] coordinates.
 - - "-update" or "-u": fetches the current forecast and updates hourly with the respective forecast.
 - - "-help" or "-h": prints this help text.

+## My Thoughts

+I wanted to begin to learn Python as I've seen some buzz around it but never got much information though education, also wanting to monitor the weather with more ease I decided to make a small commandline program to fetch some info from an API and print it.

+The more I used the program the more I felt it could be improved and give more and more detailed information to give a better overview of the weather and for longer.

 ### TODO:
-- print current, paginate and print days
+- paginate and print days
-- prog arguments
 - tomorrow/week ahead/just weekend/vaiable number of days instead fo next 24 etc
 - check spelling

-### My Thoughts

-I wanted to begin to learn Python as I've seen some buzz around it but never got much information though education, also wanting to monitor the weather with more ease I decided to make a small commandline program to fetch some info from an API and print it.

-The more I used the program the more I felt it could be improved and give more and more detailed information to give a better overview of the weather and for longer.